 A delivered item is considered a separate unit of accounting when the delivered item has value to the partner on a standalone basis based on the consideration of the relevant facts and circumstances for each arrangement.
 Factors considered in this determination include the research capabilities of the partner and the availability of research expertise in this field in the general marketplace.
 Arrangement consideration is allocated at the inception of the agreement to all identified units of accounting based on their relative selling price.
 The relative selling price for each deliverable is determined using vendor specific objective evidence, or VSOE, of selling price or third-party evidence of selling price if VSOE does not exist.
 If neither VSOE nor third-party evidence of selling price exists, the Company uses its best estimate of the selling price for the deliverable.
 The amount of allocable arrangement consideration is limited to amounts that are fixed or determinable.
 The consideration received is allocated among the separate units of accounting, and the applicable revenue recognition criteria are applied to each of the separate units.
 Changes in the allocation of the sales price between delivered and undelivered elements can impact revenue recognition but do not change the total revenue recognized under any agreement.
 If facts and circumstances dictate that the license has standalone value from the undelivered items, which generally include research and development services and the manufacture of drug products, the license is identified as a separate unit of accounting and the amounts allocated to the license are recognized upon the delivery of the license, assuming the other revenue recognition criteria have been met.
-However, if the amounts allocated to the license are recognized upon the delivery of the license, assuming the other revenue recognition criteria have been met.
-However, if the amounts allocated to the license dictate that the license does not have standalone value, the transaction price, i
+However, if the amounts allocated to the license through the relative selling price allocation exceed the upfront license fee, the amount recognized upon the delivery of the license fee payments received, are allocated to the identified separate units of accounting and recognized as those i